bioimage-io/spec-bioimage-io/README.md

 - `weights` The weights for this model.
 Weights can be given for different formats, but should otherwise be equivalent.
    - `weight_format` Format of this set of weights.
 Weight formats can define additional (optional or required) fields.
 See [supported_formats_and_operations.md#Weight Format](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#weight_format)
-        - `[authors]` a list of authors.
+        - `[authors]` a list of authors, that refers to the ones who trained the model.
         - `source` link to the weights file.
 Preferably an url to the weights file.
-        - `sha256` SHA256 checksum of the model weight file specified by `source` (see `models` section above for how to generate SHA256 checksum)
+        - `sha256` SHA256 checksum of the model weight file specified by `source` (see `sha256` section above for how to generate SHA256 checksum)
         - `[attachments]` weight specific attachments that will be included when generating the model package.

 - `[config]`
 A custom configuration field that can contain any other keys which are not defined above.
-It can be very specifc to a framework or specific tool.
-To avoid conflicted defintions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.
+It can be very specific to a framework or specific tool.
+To avoid conflicted definitions, it is recommended to wrap configuration into a sub-field named with the specific framework or tool name.

 For example:
 ```yaml